As a DIYer or a beginner woodworker, you may have wondered if cedar wood costs more than what’s reasonable.

 Clothes Storage

-It also offers good aesthetics and keeps cockroaches and termites off your wardrobe.
+It also doubles up by keeping cockroaches and termites off your wardrobe.

 Cladding